reethuanand/Assignment-1/README.md

 Stages inculde:

-Data cleaning
+Data cleaning ,
-Identify only the ​ Exocrine​ (adenocarcinoma) tumors and remove ​ Neuroendocrine​ tumors.
-Using PCA for Exploratory data analysis
+Identify only the ​ Exocrine​ (adenocarcinoma) tumors and remove ​ Neuroendocrine​ tumors , Using PCA for Exploratory data analysis ,
-Acknowledge the effect of Interferons in Pancreatic Adenocarcinoma
+Acknowledge the effect of Interferons in Pancreatic Adenocarcinoma.